CausesBy Mayo Clinic staff

 Cats and dogs

-Allergens from cats and dogs are found in skin cells the animals shed (dander), in saliva and on hairs.
+Allergens from cats and dogs are found in skin cells the animals shed (dander), as well as in their saliva, urine and sweat and on their fur.
 Dander is a particular problem because it is very small and can remain airborne for long periods of time with the slightest bit of air circulation.
 It also collects easily in upholstered furniture and sticks to your clothes.

 Pet saliva can stick to carpets, bedding, furniture and clothing.
 Dried saliva can become airborne.

-A so-called hypoallergenic dog may shed less fur than a shedding dog, but no dog breed is truly hypoallergenic.
+So-called hypoallergenic cats and dogs may shed less fur than shedding types, but no breed is truly hypoallergenic.

 Rodents and rabbits